Our use of cookies

 We’d like to set Google Analytics cookies to help us to improve our website by collecting and reporting information on how you use it.
 The cookies collect information in a way that does not directly identify anyone.

-We define our most significant sustainability issues and opportunities by an ongoing materiality assessment, which identifies and prioritises issues based on two criteria: the impact or likely impact on the achievement of Vesuvius’ Strategic Objectives; and the impact or potential impact on Vesuvius’ stakeholders and their interests.
+Our sustainability initiative focuses on our most significant sustainability issues and opportunities.
+These are defined by our materiality assessment, which identifies and prioritises issues.
+We adopted the double materiality methodology laid out in the ESRS, which identifies and prioritises issues based on two dimensions: the impact or likely impact of Vesuvius on society and the environment, and the impact on Vesuvius’ business, creating financial risks and opportunities for Vesuvius.

 Vesuvius materiality assessment